 - Ask for a reduction in the amount to borrow

 Amazon Lending Application

 Does Amazon Lending check your credit?
+Absolutely not.
 Since Amazon already has your credentials and other key financial information, it doesn’t carry out credit checks during the application approval process; instead, loan approval is based on your selling performance over the past year.

 Therefore, When you receive the loan offer, you can simply choose to accept it, fill out a short online form, and specify the borrowing amount.

 Amazon Lending Approval Time